garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-importance-of-seo-in-online-marketing.md

 ---
 title: "The Importance of SEO in Online Marketing"
-date: 2022-06-15T14:00:00
+date: 2022-05-27T10:00:00
 draft: false
-description: "Learn why SEO is crucial for successful online marketing strategies."
+description: "Learn about the significance of SEO in enhancing your online marketing efforts."
 categories:
 - "Digital Marketing"
 tags: